 Stock Exchange Listing.
-We have applied to list our common stock on the NASDAQ Global Select Market under the symbol "SPFI."
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "SPFI."

 Preferred Stock

 We do not have any preferred stock outstanding as of the date of this prospectus.
 In our certificate of formation, we reserve the right to issue one or more series of preferred stock, fix the designations and the powers, preferences and relative, participating, optional or other special rights and qualifications, limitations or restrictions of such series, including, without limitation, voting rights, dividend rate, conversion rights, redemption price and liquidation preference, as may be permitted by the TBOC, to fix the number of shares constituting any series and to increase or decrease the number of shares of any series (but not below the number of shares of such series then outstanding).